-Bit is the most powerful and scalable way to manage and publish components in your library
+Bit is a powerful and scalable way to build, distribute and get adoption for components in your library

 Shared libraries are a popular way to build and share components between teams and applications- to save time, prevent duplications and encourage consistency.

 Bit makes it easy to manage at publish components in your library at any scale.
 It takes care of the components’ entire lifecycle from development to deployment.
 It handles all the overhead for you, including dependencies and versioning.

 As such, it’s a powerful tool for publishing components from any library (component monorepo) while greatly increasing discoverability and adoption for shared components.

 Easily managing and publishing hundreds of components from multiple libraries and apps with 0 overhead and no refactoring.
 Learn more

 Gaining discoverability for shared components so that every developer can easily find and choose the components they need.
 Learn more